FelixJMartin/FelixJMartin/README.md

 ## Background

-My work sits at the intersection of physics and machine learning.
-I'm comfortable with the full pipeline from raw data to trained model, and I enjoy problems where the structure of the data matters — sparse signals, irregular geometry, high noise.
+## Background

-Outside of ML I have experience with numerical methods, scientific computing, and mathematical modelling from my engineering physics curriculum.
+I'm following the computational science track with an AI specialisation, which covers computer vision, optimisation, deep learning, reinforcement learning, and probabilistic machine learning, built on top of a physics and mathematics foundation covering numerical methods, scientific computing, and modelling of complex systems.

 <p align="center">
   <img src="img/Figure_6.png" width="55%">